clitetailor/react-epic/docs/BreakdownCookbook.md

 )
 ```

-The second way, is to lift Redux into RxJS.
-Actually, i have prepared a bridge between React Epic and Redux (For people who love Redux tooling):
+So you may come up with the third way.
+Is to lift Redux into RxJS.
+Actually, i have prepared a bridge between React Epic and Redux for you:

 ```jsx
 function createEpicStore() {